AswithaB/Stock_Analysis/README.md

 ### Run-time for Each Method and yearValue

-> Running our fully 2017 and 2018 data stock analysis gave us an elapsed run time for each year, below our results.
+> Running our fully 2017 and 2018 data stock analysis gave us an elapsed run time for each year, below are our results.

 Run-time for 2017 Stock Analysis using Original Code